 Unhappy people are prone to setting themselves unattainable goals, setting themselves up to fail, on purpose.
 Albeit subconsciously.
 It becomes a self-fulfilling prophecy.
 We predict that we are going to fail because we are.
 The goal has been set too high.

 By setting yourself a realistic and attainable goal that you are more likely to achieve, it will make you believe in yourself that little bit more.

 As human beings we focus on the negative and this includes focusing on our weaknesses rather than our strengths.
 By doing this you are feeding into the ibis of loathing.

 As a Positive Psychology Coach, I am going to suggest that you take the following free online test that will identify your strengths.
 Unfortunately our society is driven by negativity, when an individual has an appraisal at work, it is not about when you have done well, but what you need to improve.

 Unhappy people don’t take risks, not even small ones.
 Unfortunately boredom makes a person unhappy.
 Instead of being bored or/and unhappy make it your mission to take a step out of your comfort zone.
 Eat something you wouldn’t usually eat, go somewhere you haven’t been before.

 6. Worry about what others think

 If you said to me that you never think about what others think about you then, I would outright call you a liar.
 We are programmed to compare ourselves to others.
 Originally it would have been in order to keep your tribe safe.
 Now?
-It tends to be about having a bigger house than your neighbour of a job that pays more than your brother in law.
+It tends to be about having a bigger house than your neighbour or a job that pays more than your brother-in-law.

 7. Isolate themselves